bitwiseworks/python-os2/Doc/library/stdtypes.rst

 Context Manager Types
 =====================

-.. versionadded:: 2.5

 .. index::
    single: context manager
    single: context management protocol
    single: protocol; context management

 Python's :keyword:`with` statement supports the concept of a runtime context defined by a context manager.
-This is implemented using two separate methods that allow user-defined classes to define a runtime context that is entered before the statement body is executed and exited when the statement ends.
+This is implemented using a pair of methods that allow user-defined classes to define a runtime context that is entered before the statement body is executed and exited when the statement ends:

-The :dfn:`context management protocol` consists of a pair of methods that need to be provided for a context manager object to define a runtime context:

 .. method:: contextmanager.__enter__()

    Enter the runtime context and return either this object or another object related to the runtime context.
-The value returned by this method is bound to the identifier in the :keyword:`as` clause of :keyword:`with` statements using this context manager.
+The value returned by this method is bound to the identifier in the :keyword:`!as` clause of :keyword:`with` statements using this context manager.

-   An example of a context manager that returns itself is a file object.
+   An example of a context manager that returns itself is a :term:`file object`.
    File objects return themselves from __enter__() to allow :func:`open` to be used as the context expression in a :keyword:`with` statement.

    An example of a context manager that returns a related object is the one returned by :func:`decimal.localcontext`.
 These managers set the active decimal context to a copy of the original decimal context and then return the copy.
-This allows changes to be made to the current decimal context in the body of the :keyword:`with` statement without affecting code outside the :keyword:`with` statement.
+This allows changes to be made to the current decimal context in the body of the :keyword:`with` statement without affecting code outside the :keyword:`!with` statement.

 .. method:: contextmanager.__exit__(exc_type, exc_val, exc_tb)